Trinity College Dublin:

 The Lloyd is a 5 storey building with 2 basement levels.
 The first basement level contains MRI rooms which require critical services cooling.

-A redesign of the chilled water system allowed for the incorporation of a 90 kW Mitsubishi E Series High-efficiency Chiller, one of the first in the country.
+A redesign of the chilled water system allowed for the incorporation of a 90 kW Mitsubishi E Series High-efficiency Chiller, one of the first in Ireland at the time.
 This chiller serves as a dedicated redundancy for MRI systems that are used in the building.

 Sirus also carried out BMS modifications to allow for this duty standby arrangement.

 The CRANN (Centre for Research on Adaptive Nanostructures and Nanodevices) is one of the largest research institutes in Trinity College Dublin and Ireland’s leading nanoscience institute.

 On the roof of the CRANN building, Sirus installed one 600kW and one 400kW Engie Air-cooled QUANTUM Chiller to replace a 1.1MW twin screw chiller.
 Both chillers were installed to work in tandem to maintain building load.